Qazeer/artefacts.help/pages/windows/registry_shellbags.md

     value), the `LastWriteTime` timestamp of a key (with sub-keys) correspond to the timestamp of creation of the last added sub-key.
-This last added sub-key being known, by its `MRU position` of 0, the interaction timestamp of the last interacted with child-bag / sub-target can thus be deduced (the parent key `LastWriteTime` timestamp).
+This last added sub-key being known, by its `MRU position` of 0, the interaction timestamp of the last interacted with child-bag/sub-target can thus be deduced (the parent key `LastWriteTime` timestamp).

 Note however that major updates of the Windows operating system may result in